 Aspiring executives interested in music production can enroll in a bachelor's degree program in music production or music technology.
 To enter these programs, students must submit what is known as a demo project to show their music skills, and they must have experience in musical performance.
 In these 4-year programs, students study music theory, music recording techniques, recording equipment and music production.
 Some schools have students work in groups to complete these projects.
 Additionally, enrollees may have to complete internships or perform in school-sponsored programs.

 Music executives hold senior positions in marketing, producing, and talent recruitment, and require music skills as well as business experience.
 A bachelor's degree program can offer an education and internship that would be beneficial in this career, and would cover subjects like recording, branding and accounting.
-Top executives, in general, can expect to see slower than average job growth throughout the 2014-2024 decade.
+Top executives, in general, can expect as fast as average job growth throughout the 2018-2028 decade.